 Still, don’t feel restricted.
 If you want to add sugar, one to two teaspoons per serving is safe enough to stay within healthy guidelines.

 We don’t see sugar as the enemy.
 But, less sugar amounts to fewer calories, making this drink an excellent option for adding into a healthy routine.
-To try out other juices, check out our recipes for apple juice that explore more options.
+To try out other juices, check out our recipes for apple juice or carrot juice roundup that explore more options.

 Carrot Apple Ginger Juice Recipe

 - 8 fl oz carrot juice from 18 oz carrots

 - 16 fl oz apple juice from 20 oz fresh gala apples